metio/terraform-provider-k8s/docs/resources/agent_k8s_elastic_co_agent_v1alpha1.md

 Required:

-- `port` (String) Name or number of the port to access on the container.
+- `port` (Dynamic) Name or number of the port to access on the container.
 Number must be in the range 1 to 65535.
 Name must be an IANA_SVC_NAME.

 Optional: